📦 Installation Guide

 Complete installation instructions for TextureAtlas to GIF and Frames on all supported platforms

-Note: This guide will walk you through installing and setting up TextureAtlas-to-GIF-and-Frames on your system.
-Mac OS X and Linux users or developers can refer to the detailed manual installation sections.
+Note: TextureAtlas Toolbox v2.0.0 uses a fully Qt-based (PySide6) user interface.
+This guide will walk you through installing and setting up the application on your system. macOS and Linux users or developers can refer to the detailed manual installation sections.

 📝 System Requirements